-- 83. Admit that no State may change the wording of an amendment proposed by Congress. - 84.
-Admit that on February 15, 1913, J. Reuben Clarke, an attorney employed by the Department of State, drafted a memorandum to Secretary Knox wherein the following statements were made: "The resolutions passed by twenty-two states contain errors only of capitalization or punctuation, while those of eleven states contain errors in the wording" (page 7).
-"Furthermore, under the provisions of the Constitution a legislature is not authorized to alter in any way the amendment proposed by Congress, the function of the legislature consisting merely in the right to approve or disapprove the proposed amendment." - 85.
-Admit that the Sixteenth Amendment reads as follows: "Article XVI.
-The Congress shall have power to lay and collect taxes on incomes, from whatever source derived, without apportionment among the several States, and without regard to any census or enumeration." - 86.
-Admit that the Sixteenth Amendment does not read as follows: "Article 16: The Congress shall have power to lay and collect taxes on incomes, from whatever source derived, without apportionment among the several states, and from any census or enumeration." - 87.
-Admit that the Sixteenth Amendment does not read as follows: "Article XVI.
-Congress shall have power to lay and collect taxes on incomes from whatever source derived without apportionment among the several states, and without regard to census enumeration." - 88.
-Admit that the Sixteenth Amendment does not read as follows:
+- 34. No State may change the wording of an amendment proposed by Congress.
+(See "How Our Laws Are Made") (See Letter from Senator Hollings) - 35.
+On February 15, 1913, J. Reuben Clarke, an attorney employed by the Department of State, drafted a memorandum to Secretary Knox wherein the following statements were made: "The resolutions passed by twenty-two states contain errors only of capitalization or punctuation, while those of eleven states contain errors in the wording" (page 7).
+"Furthermore, under the provisions of the Constitution a legislature is not authorized to alter in any way the amendment proposed by Congress, the function of the legislature consisting merely in the right to approve or disapprove the proposed amendment."
+(See Rueben Clarke Memo.) - 36.
+The Sixteenth Amendment reads as follows:

-- "Article XVI.
-The Congress shall have power to lay and collect taxes on incomes, from whatever source derived, without apportionment among the several states, and without regard to any census or renumeration." - 89.
-Admit that the Sixteenth Amendment does not read as follows: "Article XVI.
-The Congress shall have power to lay and collect taxes from whatever source derived, without apportionment among the several States, and without regard to any census or enumeration." - 90.
-Admit that the Sixteenth Amendment does not read as follows: "The Congress shall have power to levy and collect taxes on income from whatever sources derived without apportionment among the several States, and without regard to any census or enumeration, which amendment was approved on the ---- day of July, 1909." - 91.
-Admit that the Sixteenth Amendment does not read as follows: "Article XVI.
-The Congress shall have power to lay and collect taxes on incomes from whatever source derived without apportionment among the several states, and without regard to any census of enumeration." - 92.
-Admit that the Sixteenth Amendment does not read as follows: "Article XVI.
-The Congress shall have power to lay and collect taxes on incomes, from whatever source derived, with-out apportionment among the several states, and without regard to any census of enumeration:" - 93.
-Admit that the Sixteenth Amendment does not read as follows: "Article XVI.
-The congress shall have power to levy and collect taxes on incomes, from whatever source derived, without apportionment among the several states, and without regard to any census or enumeration, and did submit the same to the legislatures of the several states for ratification;" - 94.
-Admit that state officials who prepare and send "official notice" of ratification of constitutional amendments to federal officials in Washington, D.C., do not have any authority to change the wording of the ratification resolution actually adopted by the State legislature. - 94a.
-Admit that the following states were included on Knox's list of 38 states: Arizona, Arkansas, California, Colorado, Georgia, Idaho, Illinois, Kansas,
+"Article XVI.
+The Congress shall have power to lay and collect taxes on incomes, from whatever source derived, without apportionment among the several States, and without regard to any census or enumeration."
+(See U.S. Const. amend XVI.)

+"Article 16: The Congress shall have power to lay and collect taxes on incomes, from whatever source derived, without apportionment among the several states, and from any census or enumeration."
+(See Oklahoma's Resolution)

+"Article XVI.
+Congress shall have power to lay and collect taxes on incomes from whatever source derived without apportionment among the several states, and without regard to census enumeration."
+(See California's Resolution)

+"Article XVI.
+The Congress shall have power to lay and collect taxes on incomes, from whatever source derived, without apportionment among the several states, and without regard to any census or renumeration."
+(See Illinois' Resolution)

+"Article XVI.
+The Congress shall have power to lay and collect taxes from whatever source derived, without apportionment among the several States, and without regard to any census or enumeration."
+(See National Book of State Ratification Documents: Kentucky)

+"The Congress shall have power to levy and collect taxes on income from whatever sources derived without apportionment among the several States, and without reg ard to any census or enumeration, which amendment was approved on the ---- day of July, 1909."
+(See Georai's Resolution)

+"Article XVI.
+The Congress shall have power to lay and collect taxes on incomes from whatever source derived without apportionment among the several states, and without regard to any census of enumeration."
+(See Mississippi's Resolution)

+"Article XVI.
+The Congress shall have power to I ay and collect taxes on incomes, from whatever source derived, with out apportionment among the several states, and without regard to any census of enumeration:" (See Idaho's Resolution)

+"Article XVI.
+The congress shall have power to levy and collect taxes on incomes, from whatever source derived, without apportionment among the several states, and without regard to any census or enumeration, and did submit the same to the legislatures of the several states for ratification;" (See Missouri's Resolution)